rajsran/Assignment-2-IOT/README.md

 Socket Programming is used to connect two raspberry Pis on different networks by using the port forwarding technique.

 Documentation:-
-It is done by making use of the Sphynx software.
+It is done by making use of the Sphinx software.